Juan-Jones/blogsphere/content/blog/tiktok-monetization.md

 ### TikTok Creator Marketplace

-{{< image src="images/post/creator-marketplace.jpg" caption="" alt="TikTok Creator Marketplace" height="935" width="689" position=".center" command="fit" option="q100" class="img-fluid" title="TikTok Creator Marketplace" webp="false" >}}
+{{< image src="images/post/creator-marketplace.jpg" caption="" alt="TikTok Creator Marketplace" height="935" width="689" position="center" command="fit" option="q100" class="img-fluid" title="TikTok Creator Marketplace" webp="false" >}}

 TikTok has introduced a Creator Marketplace, which serves as a platform for connecting brands with creators for sponsored content opportunities.
 Creators can register on the marketplace and apply for campaigns that align with their interests and audience demographics.
-Through the marketplace, creators gain access to a wide range of brand partnerships and collaborations, expanding their monetization potential on TikTo
+Through the marketplace, creators gain access to a wide range of brand partnerships and collaborations, expanding their monetization potential on TikTok.

+### TikTok Creator Funds

+TikTok Creator Funds epitomize the platform's commitment to nurturing its vibrant community of creators.
+The mechanism operates on a revenue-sharing model, wherein eligible creators have the chance to earn compensation directly from TikTok itself.
+This revolutionary approach empowers creators to monetize their content without solely relying on traditional methods like [blog monetization](/blog/how-to-monetize-a-blog) or [Facebook's monetization features](/blog/facebook-monetization).

 #### Creator Fund Eligibility